ac-alpha/Bunku-the-Bot/README.md

 @Bunku <command>
 ```

-## Usage

-This bot has following six commands.

-1. `startrecording` : to start recording your leaves
-2. `left <course-code> class`: to record a leave for particular course code
-3. `<course-code> class cancelled` : to report about a course class cancelled
-4. `extra class <course-code> <date> <time>` : to report about an extra class
-5. `attendancerecord` : to show your attendance record
-6. `totalworkingdays` : to show total working days and 75% of it
-7. `myextraclasses` : to show details of latest added extra classes

 ## Setup
 - Clone the python-zulip-api repository `git clone https://github.com/zulip/python-zulip-api.git`
 - Navigate into your cloned repository `cd python-zulip-api`